-By Dr. Martin Baitz, Dr. Robert Gabriel and Dr. John Heckman, PE INTERNATIONAL AG
+By Dr. Martin Baitz, Dr. Robert Gabriel and Dr. John Heckman, thinkstep AG

 Companies today are challenged to consider people and the planet in decision-making.
 If knowledge is power, as the adage goes, then the amount of information required for operating a sustainable business has grown exponentially.